 When you walk, your heel hits the ground before the ball of your foot.
 This heel-to-toe stepping motion requires your whole body weight to roll from back to front.
 Compared to trail running, high-intensity interval training, and other strenuous workouts, walking is a low-impact form of exercise.
 Though your weight shifts from front to back with each step, it distributes more evenly through your feet and legs.

 Walking shoes and hiking shoes aren’t as light and breathable as a running shoe or cross-training shoe, but this is by design.
-A more structured silhouette provides stability and reduces the impact on your plantar fascia, ankles, and calves.
+A more structured silhouette and thicker soles provide stability and reduce the impact on your plantar fascia, ankles, and calves.
 Additionally, a walking sneaker offers substantial arch support, cushioning, and shock absorption to minimize stress on your joints and reduce overpronation.²

 Compared to most other types of footwear, this comfortable shoe style hasn’t been around for very long.
 Dedicated walking shoes came to market in the mid-1980s, but it took a couple of decades for people to catch on to the benefits of this type of walking sneaker.
 Now that everyone has pedometers and step-tracking apps at their fingertips, walking sneakers are finally getting the love they deserve.